benletchford/buup.io/README.md

 # Buup - The Text Utility Belt

-Buup is a versatile text transformation toolkit that provides a dependency-free core library and CLI for common text manipulations like encoding/decoding, formatting, cryptography, (coming soon compression/decompression), and more written purely in dependency-free pure Rust.
+Buup is a versatile text transformation toolkit that provides a dependency-free core library and CLI for common text manipulations like encoding/decoding, formatting, cryptography, (coming soon compression/decompression), and more written in pure dependency-free Rust.

 It is designed to be a simple, lightweight, **open**, **secure**, **provably fast** and easy to integrate.